lue-bird/elm-state-interface-experimental/README.md

 Hmm... but when does anything from the interface actually trigger something on the outside?
-To explain, let's look at a text input field together with a text showing whether the entered text is a palindrome or not.
+To explain, let's look at a text input field together with a label showing whether the entered text is a palindrome or not.

 ```elm
 import Web